mike-albano/network-impairment/README.md

-The purpose of this is to emulate a simple client <==> server model with a router inbetween.
+The purpose of this is to emulate a simple client <==> server model with a router in-between.
 Different network impairments will be applied to show examples of analyzing various network failure scenarios.

 While the Router is simply a Linux container routing between two other containers ("client" and "server") the concepts apply to Access Points as well; or any network element responsible for carrying traffic between two hosts.
 The main impairments we'll be analyzing are:
 * Deley
 * Packet Loss
-* QoS Buffer overflow (coming soon!)
+* QoS overflow (coming soon!)
+* 802.11 Contention (coming soon!)
+* RF Interference (coming soon!)

 # Requirements
 * docker